 Each one of these pieces of equipment, or ‘apparatus’ as they were referred to by their inventor, has been designed to help users strengthen their core.
 While each one is very different from the next, the exercises that can be performed on each one contribute to a balanced body.

 - Pilates Reformer

 The Pilates reformer started life as a bed, and this is still evident in the modern reformers used today.
 Reformer Pilates can give variety to your Pilates routine.

-Although this is not a piece of equipment you would necessarily have at home, that does not mean to say that Pilates reformer exercises are reserved for the strongest or most experienced practitioners of Pilates.
+Although this is not a piece of equipment you would necessarily have at home, that does not mean to say that Pilates reformer exercises are reserved for men or the strongest or most experienced practitioners of Pilates.
 In fact, the reformer comes with a range of attachments that you can add and remove to increase and decrease the level of resistance in the carriage.

 This Pilates machine is the biggest of the various apparatus invented by Joseph Pilates.
 It features a flat, static bed which is supported by a large metal frame.
 This frame has attachments including a trapeze, roll-down bar and springs to work out the limbs.

 The idea behind the Cadillac (also known as the trapeze table) is versatility.
 With its simple tabletop as well as its many simple yet effective attachments, it can be used in conjunction with mat Pilates exercises or on its own.

 Taking up slightly less room than the reformer and Cadillac, the Pilates chair doesn’t really resemble a chair at all – it’s more like a stool which supports bodyweight without restricting movement.
 In fact, as the traditional design is becoming modernised, there are many varieties becoming available on the market.

 Most chairs feature pedals which use springs to provide resistance to your arms or legs when using them.